NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 | Auras in combat           | :white_check_mark: | ---         | ---      |
 | Debug                     | :o:                | ---         | ---      |

-Why removed: Never ended up using its functionality all that much, and the functionality I did use was very niche and covered manually by
+Why retired: Never ended up using its functionality all that much, and the functionality I did use was very niche and covered manually by
 [Token Auras](https://foundryvtt.com/packages/token-auras/).

 ### [Adventure Importer/Exporter](https://foundryvtt.com/packages/adventure-import-export/)